 You can also use EverSQL to take indexing recommendations for multiple queries at the same time.
 Similarly, queries can be optimized directly from the MySQL slow log file.
 You can also add the schema to view advanced optimization options to further improve performance.

 If you want to start optimizing and tuning queries through your web browser at a competitive price, EverSQL is highly recommended.
-EverSQL is compatible with MySQL, MariaDb, and PerconaDB (EverSQL may work with other database types with varying success).
+EverSQL is compatible with MySQL, MariaDb, and PerconaDB database management systems (EverSQL may work with other database types with varying success).

 EverSQL Is available for free with 50 query optimizations for 14 days.
 The Basic version costs $29 (£21.87) a month for 25 queries and the Plus version $135 (£101) for 100 queries.
 There is also a Premium version which offers a custom number of credits but you need to contact the company directly.
 You can download the free trial version of EverSQL here.